 The idea of a first dental visit for your child can be very daunting.
 You might be thinking – Do they need a dentist this early?
 I don’t think my child has any problems?
 I didn’t go to a dentist until I was much older?

 Rest assured that the first dental visit for your child is not designed to only fix problems.
 Our goal is to establish a dental home for your child, start an early dialogue on health and disease prevention, and educate you, the parent.
-Dr. Phil is here to guide you from the earliest days of your child's life through the moment they graduate from high school and head off to college.
+Dr. Phil is here to guide you from the earliest days of your child’s life through the moment they transition to life as a young adult.

 Establishing a dental home is the most important aspect of the first dental visit.
 We, along with the American Academy of Pediatric Dentistry (AAPD) and the American Academy of Pediatrics (AAP), recommend establishing a dental home as early as the arrival of the first tooth and no later than the child’s 1st birthday.
 Dr. Phil wants to ensure that your child has access to comprehensive, compassionate, and family-centered oral healthcare.